HurricanGame/Hurrican/README.md

 A fork of Hurrican, freeware jump and shoot game created by Poke53280, with SDL2 enabled by default, support for libopenmpt and CRT simulation.
 Additional userlevels from http://turricanforever.de included.

 Original code by Eiswuxe (Poke53280)
 Further work by Pickle and Stefan Schmidt (thrimbor)

 ![screenshot](https://github.com/drfiemost/Hurrican/wiki/images/level1.png)

 ---

+### Dependencies

+The code depends on SDL2 (or the old deprecated SDL) with the image and mixer components, OpenGL and libepoxy.
+Optionally libopenmpt can be used for the music.
+A compiler with c++17 support is required.

-Building with cmake
+### Building

-It is now possible to build the code using cmake (tested on Linux and MinGW)
+The code can be built using cmake (tested on Linux and MinGW)

     mkdir build && cd build
-    cmake ..
+    cmake -DCMAKE_BUILD_TYPE=Release ..
     make

 The following build options are available: